schang1146/CATWikiCargoPrototype/README.md

 ```
 {{BrowserExtensionTemplate
- |PopupText                = "Erosion of ownership",
+ |PopupText                = Erosion of ownership
- |ShortDescription         = "Peloton’s policies reflect a larger trend in consumer markets where companies leverage digital connectivity to maintain post-sale control.",
+ |ShortDescription         = Peloton’s policies reflect a larger trend in consumer markets where companies leverage digital connectivity to maintain post-sale control.
 }}
 ```